e2b-dev/awesome-ai-agents/README.md

 Welcome to our list of popular AI autonomous agents.
 We structured the list into two parts:
 - [Open source projects](#open_hands-open-source-projects)
-- [Closed-source projects, and companies building agents ](#lock-companies-building-agents-and-closed-source-projects).
+- [Closed-source projects and companies building agents ](#lock-companies-building-agents-and-closed-source-projects).

 The list is done according to our best knowledge, although definitely not comprehensive.